-Poland Avenue is the best area for a cruise terminal, but there is still room for vessels to dock at the existing terminals Erato Street and Julia Street.
-Royal Caribbean will dock on Saturdays at Julia wharf when the company launch its 2018 NOLA cruise program based on the ship Vision of the Seas.
+Poland Ave is the port's best area for a cruise terminal, but there is still room for vessels to dock at the existing terminals Erato Street and Julia Street.
+RCI ships dock on Saturdays at Julia Wharf as scheduled in the company's 2018 NOLA cruise program based on the ship Vision of the Seas.

-The Poland Avenue terminal is expected to cost over USD 50 million.
+The new passenger terminal's building cost is expected to be over USD 50 million.
 The project has no official timeline or funding.
 It would also need an environmental review - a process which could take months, if not years.

 New Orleans tours, shore excursions, hotels